-Eventually the City Council approved the building, 3-2, and authorized purchase of the land (on which sat the home of Dr. Sherman White) with $5,000 in gold coin.
-The year the building opened, the council accepted the offer of seven palm trees from the Women's Improvement Club.
+Eventually, the city council approved the building, 3 to 2, and authorized purchase of the land (on which sat the home of Dr. Sherman White) with $5,000 in gold coin.
+The year the building opened, the council accepted the offer of seven palm trees from the Women’s Improvement Club.
 Two remain today and they tower over the building.
-The building's original bell and tower were removed in 1920 after clerks in the building complained that the cupola was making the roof leak.
+The building’s original bell and tower were removed in 1920 after clerks in the building complained that the cupola was making the roof leak.

 The city jail on the building’s first floor featured two iron cells manufactured by a local blacksmith, said historian and Superior Court Judge Richard Eaton in a 1976 oral history.